South Dakota Court Records

 How Do I Find South Dakota Traffic Court Records?

 South Dakota employs a statewide record search program, so traffic court records can be found online with the South Dakota Public Access Record System, which searches for criminal records.
-Physical records can be obtained by submitting a request at the Office of the Clerk of the court who has custody of the records.
-The requester of the record may need to know which court heard the case, to be able to identify where the records are located.
+Physical records can be obtained by submitting a request to the Office of the Clerk of the court that has custody of them.
+The requester of the record may need to know which court heard the case to identify where the records are located.

 What Information is Required to Obtain South Dakota Traffic Court Records?

 To obtain South Dakota traffic court records, the requestor may need to provide pertinent information about the record which may include the full name on the record and the case or citation number of the record.
-If the requestor requires copies of the record, then the requestor may need to provide a valid (and state-approved) form of identification and pay applicable fees.
+If the requester requires copies of the record, then the requester may need to provide a valid (and state-approved) form of identification and pay applicable fees.

 Can South Dakota Traffic Records be Sealed or Expunged?